-17.9 Definition of an Emergency Call Back: A Call Back shall be defined as a circumstance where an employee has left the work premises at the completion of his/her regular work shift and is required to report back to work prior to the start of his/her next regularly scheduled work shift.
-An employee who is called back to report to work before the commencement of his/her regular work shift shall be compensated in accordance with the Call Back provisions of this Labor Agreement; provided, however, in the event he/she is called back to report to work within two (2) hours from the starting time of his/her next regularly scheduled work shift, he/she shall be compensated at the overtime rate of pay for only those hours immediately preceding the start of his/her next regularly scheduled work shift, and the Call-Back provision shall not apply.
+17.9 Definition of an Emergency Call Back: A Call Back shall be defined as a circumstance where an employee has left the work premises at the completion of his/her their regular work shift and is required to report back to work prior to the start of his/her the employee's next regularly scheduled work shift.
+An employee who is called back to report to work before the commencement of his/her the employee's regular work shift shall be compensated in accordance with the Call Back provisions of this Labor Agreement; provided, however, in the event he/she an employee is called back to report to work within two (2) hours from the starting time of his/her the employee's next regularly scheduled work shift, he/she the employee shall be compensated at the overtime rate of pay for only those hours immediately preceding the start his/her the employee's of next regularly scheduled work shift, and the Call-Back provision shall not apply.